 Ingredients for Chicken Milanese

-- Salt and pepper: Essential seasonings for flavor.
+- Salt and pepper: Basics for seasoning.

 Detailed Recipe for Chicken Milanese